129 Records Retention and Disposal of Records

 D. Unless specifically approved by the University records officer, any records which reflect permanent retention should be maintained by means other than paper after verification of an archival quality electronic reproduction.
 After verification, the paper copies will be destroyed.

-E. After consultation with the records officer, University departments and divisions may also retain certain records of historical value for safe-keeping and preservation purposes with the University archivist.
+E. In consultation with the records officer, University departments and divisions may also retain certain records of historical value for safe-keeping and preservation purposes with the University archivist.
 University departments and divisions may also utilize the University archivist to retain State records that are not converted to an archival quality electronic reproduction, with notification to the University records officer.

 V. Records Officer